Learn to Hunt

 Use small jigs (1/16 - 1/32 ounce) fished in the deeper part of the pool for exciting rainbow fishing in Iowa.

 While the Rainbow Trout tolerates slightly higher water temperatures than other trout, it prefers temperatures below 70 degrees.
 It lives in streams with stable riffles of rocks and gravel, for nursery and spawning areas; deep pools, overhead cover, and swift current.
-Rainbow Trout have adapted to areas of cool, deep reservoirs as well as cold tailwaters below dams.
-In Minnesota, Rainbow Trout migrate downstream after spending its first 1-3 years in smaller headwaters.
+Rainbow Trout have adapted to areas of cool, deep reservoirs, as well as cold tailwaters below dams.

-Rainbow Trout live in the open water habitat in streams more than the other trout species.
+Rainbow Trout live in open water in streams more than the other trout species.
 They also tend to orient in a vertical posture within the water column.

 Rainbow Trout will continue to be our most numerically important fish for stocking as catchable trout.
 They are easily caught by anglers and provide the greatest amount of fishing recreation for the least cost.